ARISE

 Chapter 2

 Chapter 2 — Deployment is happening.
-Outcomes are the next test
+Outcomes are next.

 04

-Optimizing human and AI collaboration requires deliberate workflow design and real-world studies of where each falls short.
+Optimizing human-AI collaboration requires deliberate tool and workflow design, paired with real-world studies that show where models and clinicians each fall short.

 05